-Victoria Krundysheva a Russian-born, India living conceptual photographer, art & creative director and consultant, whose photography focuses on fine-art.
-Through fiction-based pictures with a light touch of fashion she is calling attention to major social and individual issues.
+Victoria Krundysheva a Russian-born, India living conceptual photographer, art & creative director and consultant, whose photography focuses whose photography focuses on fashion and fine-art.
+Through her work and visual metaphors she is calling attention to major social and individual issues.

 Her photo journey in India began in 2015 but since then she has already established her name in concept photography with series such as Lost Indian Goddesses, The Witch Hunt, and The Dark Room and was featured on multiple Indian and international platforms.